Section 230: Social media algorithms

 Many social media sites use in-house algorithmic curation through recommender systems to provide a feed of content to their users based on what the user has previously seen and content similar to that.
 Such algorithms have been criticized for pushing violent, racist, and misogynist content to users, and influence on minors to become addicted to social media and affect their mental health.

 Whether Section 230 protects social media firms from what their algorithms produce remains a question in case law.
 The Supreme Court considered this question in regard to terrorism content in the forementioned Gonzalez and Taamneh cases, but neither addressed if Section 230 protected social media firms for the product of their algorithms.
 A ruling by the Third Circuit Court in August 2024 stated that a lawsuit against TikTok, filed by parents of a minor that died from attempting the blackout challenge and who argued TikTok's algorithm that promoted the challenge led to the minor's death, can proceed after ruling that because TikTok has curated its algorithm, it is not protected by Section 230.
 Separately, Ethan Zuckerman and the Knight First Amendment Institute at Columbia filed a lawsuit against Facebook, arguing that if the company claims their algorithm for showing content on the Facebook feed is protected by Section 230, then users have the right to use third-party tools to customize what the algorithm shows them to block unwanted content.

+Two cases within the same week in March 2026 were decided based on the idea that social media algorithms are not covered by Section 230.
+In the first, K.G.M. v.
+Meta et al., heard in Los Angeles Superior Court, Meta and Google were found liable by for the mental health of a teenager who had become addicted to social media.
+The second, New Mexico v.
+Meta, heard at a New Mexico state court, Meta was found liable by a jury for violating New Mexico's consumer protection laws and enabling child exploitation on their social media services.
+In both cases, Meta had argued their operations were protected by Section 230, but this claim was not considered in both decisions.
+Meta and Google plan to appeal, potentially leading to challenges on Section 230.